Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 A solar battery will save the planet, save you money long-term, and protect you during blackouts.

-There are a lot of options for solar batteries, but we believe in the two that we mentioned so that’s what we install.
+There are a lot of options for solar batteries.
 When you buy solar, we recommend building the best system available to you at the time of installation.

 Can you even add a solar battery to your system?